Ever cough, sneeze, laugh, do jumping jacks or lift something heavy after having a baby? How’d that go for you?

 What’s the cause you ask?

-The direct cause is a weak pelvic floor and urethral sphincter muscles which happens with pregnancy and childbirth.
+The direct cause is a weak pelvic floor, poor urethral support and weak urethral sphincter muscles which may happen with pregnancy and childbirth.

 The pelvic floor consists of muscles at the base of your abdomen that attach to the pelvis.
 The sphincter muscles also need to be able to tighten enough to hold in the urine.